TnTech-ECE/CapstoneStarterRepo/Documentation/Signoffs/wall-power.md

 # Wall power Subsystem:

-My main wall power subsystem input 120v AC.
+My main wall power subsystem input is 120v AC.
 The main wall power has an adapter Power Supply that converts AC to AC or AC to DC, then a buck converters DC to DC that is step down will output 5.5V DC and buck converters that will be a step down that output 9v DC.
 After that, it will feed the other two subsystems; the first subsystem needs a 5.5v DC, and the second subsystem needs a 9v DC.
 However, I have another subsystem, which is a backup battery.
 If the main wall power shuts down, a switch will activate the backup battery to feed the two subsystems.
 The main idea is to supply power to the device, building a circuit that will convert to DC and then distribute voltage to other subsystems.

 # Constraints
 | No. | Constraints | Origin |